Board of Trustees

 Roberta McMullin has worked for the Washington County Water Conservancy District since 1981.
 Her current responsibilities include serving as the secretary/treasurer of the board of trustees, office manager and administrative assistant to the general manager, Ron Thompson.
 She also serves as the secretary for the Policy and Development Committee of the National Water Resources Association.
 Prior to joining the district, McMullin served as a secretary for the Washington County Attorney’s office.
 She has a bachelor’s degree in organizational communication from Dixie State University.

-Karry Rathje is the public information manager for Washington County Water Conservancy District.
-In this position, she manages all communication, education, branding and outreach activities with the media, elected officials and general public.
-Rathje has more than a decade of experience in the communications industry.
-Prior to joining the district in 2013, she managed several accounts representing the development, higher education and non-profit industries for a Las Vegas-based public relations and government affairs agency.
-In 2013, Rathje was appointed to serve as the Utah representative on the Colorado River Water Users Association Public Affairs Committee and is a member of the St. George Chamber of Commerce Community Masterminds Committee.
+Karry Rathje is the communications director for Washington County Water Conservancy District.
+In this position, she manages all outreach activities with the media, elected officials and general public.
+Rathje has nearly two decades of industry experience.
+Prior to joining the district in 2013, she worked for a Las Vegas-based public relations and government affairs agency.
+Rathje serves as the Utah representative on the Colorado River Water Users Association Public Affairs Committee and is a member of the St. George Chamber of Commerce Community Masterminds Committee.
 She has a bachelor’s degree in communications with a special emphasis in public relations from Brigham Young University.